rackerlabs/rackspace-how-to/content/dedicated-hosting/id-federation-map-policies-permissions-dedicated.md

                if (mapping:get-attributes('http://schemas.xmlsoap.org/claims/Group')='mycompany.rackspace.ticketing') then 'ticketing_admin_group' else ()
            )
          multiValue: true

+This example uses the substitution and piping features of the Attribute Mapping Policy in conjunction with XPath to observe the SAML `groups` value.

 For more examples and a complete guide to the Attribute Mapping Policy language, see the [Attribute Mapping Policy reference